Jury selection to open in officer slaying trial

 PITTSBURGH (AP) - Jury selection begins Monday for the death penalty trial of a man charged in the shooting death of a western Pennsylvania police officer almost two years ago.

-Testimony is slated to begin next week for the trial of 31-year-old Rahmael Sal Holt in the November 2017 slaying of New Kensington officer Brian Shaw.
+After a jury is chosen, testimony is slated to begin next week for the trial of 31-year-old Rahmael Sal Holt in the November 2017 slaying of New Kensington officer Brian Shaw.

 Prosecutors have said they intend to seek capital punishment if Holt is convicted of first-degree murder.
 Holt has maintained that he wasn’t the one who fired the shots that killed Shaw following a traffic stop in New Kensington.

-A judge last week rejected a defense request to remove Holt’s previous gun charges from trial evidence, but he did agree to bar prosecutors from introducing evidence that Holt had sold drugs prior to the slaying.
+A judge last week rejected a defense request to remove Holt’s previous gun charges from trial evidence.
+Judge Rita Hathaway said she would usually grant such a request, but in this case such a ruling would limit the ability of prosecutors to present a motive for the killing of the officer.

+“The commonwealth is alleging your client fled and shot Officer Shaw, the motive being he was a former convict who was not to possess a weapon,” she told defense attorney Tim Dawson.

+Dawson had argued that the gun evidence was unrelated to the slaying.
+He said his position was that “just because someone carries a handgun doesn’t mean he is a murderer.”

 Sign up for Daily Newsletters